February 9. Today's Birthdays

 He was appointed to his current post in April 2010.

-Madi Yelyubayev (1982) – Deputy of the Majilis of the Kazakh Parliament, 7th convocation, member of the Committee on Legislation and Legal and Judicial Reforms.
+Madi Yelyubayev (1982) – the Deputy of the Majilis of the Kazkah Parliament of the 7th convocation, member of the Committee on Legislation and Legal and Judicial Reforms.

 Born in Kokshetau city, he graduated from the Ualikhanov Kokshetau University, majoring in economics and management at agribusiness enterprises in 2003, the Myrzakhmetov University, where he studied law, in 2005, and the Ualikhanov Kokshetau University to gain a bachelor’s degree in civil engineering in 2010.